Academy Sports and Outdoors Logo

 Key Takeaways

-Caliber refers to the measurement of a bullet's diameter — typically in inches or millimeters.
+Caliber is a measurement of a bullet’s diameter in inches or millimeters.
 It denotes the bullet's size and does not include the cartridge casing.
 Understanding caliber is essential when shopping for ammunition to ensure compatibility with your firearm.

 Handgun Bullet Caliber Size Chart